 Certain modeling situations lend themselves well to implementation in a spreadsheet.
-Indeed, every set of calculations in a spreadsheet can be considered a model.
-Usually, parameters or variables are present in these models that are unknown and used with assumed values.
+Indeed, any set of calculations in a spreadsheet can be considered a model.
+Usually, these models have parameters or variables whose values are unknown and assumed.

 3.1 Stochastic Models